BlieNuckel/kronoxToGCalendar/README.md

 During the setup there are a set of options. **THE FOLLOWING SECTIONS ARE IMPORTANT TO READ BEFORE USING THE SCRIPT**

-## Google Calendar ID
+## Google Calendar ID / Outlook Calendar Name

 This is the ID that Google uses to know which calendar to modify and add the classes to.
 This can be found under the settings for a calendar in Google Calendar.

+In the case of Outlook the script accesses the calendar by its name.
+This option is case sensitive and only one calendar in your outlook should have the name.

 **IMPORTANT: Create a new calendar for the script to import into.
 The script deletes _all_ events before adding to avoid duplicates and as such the calendar tied to the script should _only_ be used for the script.**

 ## Kronox iCal file URL

-This is the URL for the download of the calendar information that can be found on the schedule site on Kronox.
-It can be found in the top left of the schedule and is labeled "Hämta iCal fil."
+This is the URL for the download of the calendar information that can be found on the schedule site on [Kronox](https://kronox.hkr.se/).
+It can be found in the top left of the schedule and is labeled "Hämta iCal fil"/"Get iCal file."
 Make sure to copy the URL by right-clicking and choosing "Copy link" instead of downloading the file manually.

 ## Language